astroandes/tololo-lya-fit/paper/referee.md

 useful?"."

 (full source can be found in wikipedia https://en.wikipedia.org/wiki/All_models_are_wrong)

+In this context the chi^2 quantification is useful to decide between parameters within the same model or between different models.

 We have included a comment along these lines in the corresponding section.
 The conclusions and discussion remain unchanged.